joe-speedboat/workshop.container/20 Base Components.md

 	<none>       <none>    98df473ae812   11 hours ago   1.46MB
 ```
 Oh great, now I just have to remember the ID in order to use my busybox docker image!
 Can Docker do that for me?
-YES, it is called re
+YES, so lets do it.

+## Image naming

 ## The Registry

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTg0MjY0MDg3LDkxODYyOTg4NiwtMTQ5Nj
-E5ODkzNiw2MTk0NzA0MjJdfQ==
+eyJoaXN0b3J5IjpbLTExNzU1OTIxNjgsOTE4NjI5ODg2LC0xND
+k2MTk4OTM2LDYxOTQ3MDQyMl19
 -->